AUDIO VERSION: YouTube Podbean

 No matter how many Messianic passages we can quote today, there’s no getting around the fact that Jesus’ death on a cross was a complete violation of Yahweh’s Old Covenant requirements for how sins were to be atoned for.
 According to Yahweh’s own specifications, the cross should never have been accepted as an atonement for sin.
 Jesus died when the Old Covenant was still in effect, and He promotes Himself as the ultimate atonement sacrifice—which He is, but only because Yahweh throws all of His Laws out of the window where Christ is concerned.
 In our last lesson, we learned about how God lives above His own rules.
 What’s wrong for us is right for Him, for He can do whatever He wants.
 It’s important to realize just how nonsensical the whole cross event was.
-Read How the Cross Broke the Law for more about this and you’ll be freed up from thinking the ancient Jews were numskulls for not instantly grasping the concept that Jesus had atoned for their sins.
 People do not atone for the sins of other people.
 This is a completely ludicrous idea under the Old Covenant.
 So when Isaiah comes along talking about some suffering Servant who bears our transgressions, is anyone grasping what he’s talking about?
 No, and they don’t care.
 The righteous just want to know when Yahweh is going to fix everything and the rebels just want Isaiah to either shut up or find a different corner to preach on.
 No one is within a thousand mental miles of expecting someone like Jesus to come along.

 Even though He knows that everyone is completely misinterpreting His messages about a coming Messiah-King, Yahweh keeps dropping hints about what this Man will be like.
 Here’s a summary of the descriptions we get from Micah and Isaiah: